 - If the selling family member’s mortgage is assumable, you may be able to transfer the existing mortgage under the same terms, taking on the existing debt after paying a flat fee.
 Most VA, FHA and other government-backed loans are assumable, but you will still need to meet lender requirements and qualify for the mortgage.

 - Real estate transactions between parents and their children are often examined more closely by lenders to ensure everything is being done legally and no party is being manipulated.
 If you are using a mortgage to buy a house from a parent, prepare for increased scrutiny from your lender.

 - If the selling family member is sick or elderly, a deed vesting the seller should be filed the same day that any funds are transferred to ensure the transaction goes through should something happen.

 Heroes work incredibly hard, dedicating themselves day in and day out to improve the lives of people in their communities.
 So, when that hard work and selflessness is rewarded with the ability to purchase a home, it’s worth celebrating and worth passing on.
 Whether you’re buying a house from family below market value or giving them a fair price, by following these tips and understanding the special considerations, you can complete the transaction painlessly and get back to spending time as a family.

-Looking to buy or sell your house?
+Looking to buy and/or sell your house?
 Register with Homes for Heroes and our real estate specialists will work to save you an average of $2,400 on your next real estate transaction.